Azure/azurehpc/apps/cadence_tempus/readme.md

 ```

 ## Run Tempus
 You are able to run your Tempus simulation on the cluster.
-See smote_test.sh for example.
+See *smoke_test.sh* for example.
 Below a sample result from monitor_host.log:
 ```
 Status keys: E excellent, G good, B bad, T terrible.
 Memory values: